 The snowshoe outing to Rummel Lake can be tough after a fresh snowfall with no tracks to follow.
 If it hasn’t snowed in a while, route finding won’t be a problem as it’s a popular trail.

-The trail to Rummel Lake is 8.6 kilometres return.
+The trail to Rummel Lake is 8.6 km return.
 Allow 2 -2.5 hours to get up and another 2 hours to get down.

 The Rummel Lake trailhead

 The trailhead is at the intersection of Spray Lakes Road and Mount Shark Road but it isn’t well-marked.
 Fortunately it’s also at the intersection to the turnoff to Mt Engadine Lodge – and the lodge is easy to find.
 Park along Spray Lakes Road.

 The Sawmill Creek Trails run from the Chester Day Use Area southeast to the Sawmill Day Use Area, about a 6 km drive apart.
 These trails are not groomed or track-set but some of them are very well used.
 On others – like the more remote section of the Snowdrift Trail you might have to break trail – which was the situation we ran into.